dalemazza/eztools/README.md

 # ezrecon

  > This tool performs basic recon used for HTB/vulnhub.
-This tool is easy to use and just requires an input of an IP.
+This tool is easy to use and just requires an input of an IP or hostname.
  The results are stored in easy to read formats in a single location.